Do I need to be a YHA member to go on a bushwalk?

 jobs elsewhere, not a commercial tour operator or travel agent.
 While

 many visitors from interstate or overseas participate in our activities,

 if your time in Melbourne is numbered in days rather than months, or

 if you are looking for details on travel and/or accommodation in Victoria

 or Australia in general, you should be contacting

 Australia (note that state-based YHAs are amalgamating into a single body YHA Australia).
 They can help you with YHA hostel accommodation,

 or arrange tours or outdoor activities at the most popular areas of

 What is a Trip Card and how do I obtain one?

-To apply for a Trip Card, use our online form.
+To apply for a Membership, use the online form.
 You will need to provide details of either your EFT payment (the club's bank account is listed on the form) or events you have led/organised.